 - This is a brief presentation (with PPT slides) designed to give you and your classmates an overview of the program and organization in which you are placed for the year, and of the client systems with which you have been working.
-(Be sure to integrate what is currently going on for your agency and your clients regarding the impact of COVID-19 and issues of systemic racism on them and their communities.) - Describe briefly: - The mission and background of the agency and/or program in which you are placed.
+(Be sure to integrate what is currently going on for your agency and your clients regarding the ongoing impact of systemic racism, poverty and mental health issues on them and their communities, and the integration of self-care or lack of, in policy and practice at your agency.) - Describe briefly:

+- O The mission and background of the agency and/or program in which you are placed.
 When was the agency founded?
 For what purpose primarily?
 What is the source(s) for funding?
 How is the agency organized internally?
 How are important program decisions made?
 What external agencies or institutions influence agency policies and/or practices?
-In what ways does the agency/program contribute to the community? - The clients/consumers of agency services Consider the clients/consumers who receive services from the agency/program.
+In what ways does the agency/program contribute to the community? - o The clients/consumers of agency services Consider the clients/consumers who receive services from the agency/program.
 Who is eligible?
 Who is not?
 Describe the population in terms of race, ethnicity, language(s) spoken, age, and income level. - o Include your thoughtful impression of the following: - What do you think the experience of a client in the agency is?
 What may they find helpful, and what may they find frustrating? - What are the satisfactions of being a staff person there, and what may be difficult in being in a staff social work position? - What may be the challenges of the Executive Director, and what may be the satisfactions?

-You will have approximately 15 minutes for your presentation followed by questions from your classmates.
+You will have approximately 10 minutes for your presentation followed by 5 minutes of questions from your classmates.